helxplatform/dug/dug/README.md

 Dug will then generate Translator knowledge sources for the annotated variables and present them for query via TranQL.

-Crawl queries TranQL for relevant knowledge graphs.
-Indexing creates documents based on those graphs and inserts them into a search engine.
-An OpenAP serves as the query endpoint for a user interface.

 ## Knowledge Graphs

 Dug's core data structure is the knowledge graph.
 Here's a query of a COPDGene knowledge graph created by Dug from raw data about harmonized TOPMed variables.